-Are you looking for some interesting information and useful tips that will help you when fly fishing for trout?
-If you are, then we highly recommend reading every word in this web site.
+Are you looking for some interesting information and valuable tips that will help you when fishing flies for trout?
+If you are, then we highly recommend reading every word on this website.

-While I could try and spend 5 minutes or more of your time here informing you why Trout Fishing Tip will be a top resource for you, that is full of fly fishing tips, we simply would rather get started… so if you want to learn some great tips about fly fishing for trout, lets get going.
+While I could try and spend 5 minutes or more of your time here informing you why Trout Fishing Tip will be a top resource for you, that is full of fly fishing tips, and we simply would rather get started.

 1. Trout Fly Fishing